while we cannot judge digital productions, we know that you’re still producing works to help us in these difficult times.

 We understand all of these decisions, and we have been discussing what we all want to do next for our judging pool and for producers.
-We will be assessing these situations as they arise closer to the end of the calendar year to determine if judging will occur in 2021.
+We will continue to assess these situations as they arise in 2021.

 To reiterate our decision and to answer some potential questions: